Rafael-Santamaria-Ortega/Rafael-Santamaria-Ortega.github.io/set_and_secure_django_server.md

----
+in---
 layout: default
 ---

-# Set up and Harden a Django Web Server connected to a SQL Database with 2FA | Python, Django, Web Servers, IAM
+# Set up and Harden a Django Web Server connected to a SQL Database with 2FA | Python, Django, Web Servers, IAM, Hardening

 In this hands-on activity from `J. P. Morgan & Chase Co.
 Cybersecurity Job Simulation` I simulated being a security analyst for the financial company tasked with setting up and securing a Django Web Server with `two-factor authentication` (2FA).